 The statement of profit or loss and other comprehensive income for the year is set out on page 8.
-The directors declared and paid dividends amounting to USD 600,000 to the ordinary shareholders, in respect of the year ended 31 March 2023 (2022: USD Nil)
+No dividend was declared and paid to the shareholder in respect of the year ended 31 March 2024 (2023: USD 600,000 was declared and paid to the shareholder).